annnafriesen/MadeForMeSkincareApplication/README.md

 - As a user, I want to have a wishlist of items I can't afford at the present time.
 - As a user, when I select the quit option from the application menu, I want to be presented with the option to save my questionnaire answers, shopping cart and wishlist to file.
-- As a user, when I start the application, I want to be given the option to load my previous questionnaire answers, shopping cart and wishlist from file.
+- As a user, when I start the application, I want to be given the option to load my shopping cart, recommendation list and wishlist from file.